-The Bank, as civilly liable party (not accused pursuant to Legislative Decree 231/2001 as a result of a previous plea bargaining) was convicted - jointly with the accused natural persons and the two foreign banks - and ordered to pay damages to the civil parties still making an appearance, to be settled in separate civil proceedings, the Court having rejected the request to make an amount available on a provisional and immediately enforceable basis, pursuant to art.
-539 of the Italian Code of Criminal Procedure.
+The Parent Company, in the capacity of civil liable person (not accused pursuant to Legislative Decree 231/2001 and to a previous agreement) was convicted - jointly with the defendant natural persons and the two foreign banks - and ordered to pay compensation for damages in favour of the civil parties that had entered an appearance, in separate civil proceedings, since the Court rejected the request for allowing an amount on a provisional basis and immediately enforceable, pursuant to art.
+539 of the Code of Criminal Proceedings.

-The Bank filed an appeal before the Court of Appeal of Milan against the ruling of first instance, as the civilly liable party, jointly and severally liable with the defendants.
-The first hearing of the appeal judgment was held on 2 December 2021 where some civil parties revoked their appearance as a result of the transactions that took place with the Bank.
+The Parent Company filed an appeal before the Court of Appeal of Milan against the ruling of first instance, as the civilly liable party, jointly and severally liable with the defendants.
+The first hearing of the appeal judgment was held on 2 December 2021 where some civil parties revoked their appearance as a result of the transactions that took place with the Parent Company.

-At the hearing of 3 February 2022 the appeal in the interest of the Bank was discussed.
+At the hearing of 3 February 2022 the appeal in the interest of the Parent Company was discussed.

 On 6 May 2022, the Court of Appeal of Milan, Second Criminal Division, acquitted all the defendants in the trial with a broad formula, highlighting that the "fact does not exist."
 At the date of this document, only the judgment's operative part is available.
-It will be necessary to carry out a careful examination of the reasons for the judgment as soon as they are made available in order to be able to verify all the implications relating to the acquittal verdict issued by the Court of Appeal.
+It will be necessary to carry out a careful examination of the reasons for the judgment as soon as they are made available in order to be able to verify all the implications relating to the acquittal issued by the Court of Appeal.